MarkHanoteau/MarkHanoteau.github.io/assets/2022-09-01-Marketing-Analytics.md

-Because of the impracticality of the conventional methods for studying causality, companies often resort to using more straightforward marketing mix modelling (MMM), aka media mix modelling, techniques.
-MMM attempts to model the demand response by fitting a model, typically an OLS regression with various drivers and control factors, in historical data (Chan and Perry, 2017).
-The results commonly include ROAS estimates for advertising channels and a break-down of the effect of different drivers.
-The technique is cheap, fast and straightforward to apply as it typically involves no experimentation.
-Yet, the validity of the results is often questionable.
-The models are often based on inaccurate or unverified assumptions about the nature of marketing environment (Zhang and Vaver, 2017) and are merely capable of producing correlational, not causal results (Chan and Perry, 2017).

 Data used to fit marketing mix models are typically historical weekly or monthly aggregated national data, although geo-level data can be used.
 The data includes: